pramodkondur/Dataspark-End-to-End-DataAnalytics/README.md

 11. Store Wise: The Online Store leads with 20.45% of total sales among 67 stores and has generated around 11 million USD.
 12. Store age and size: There is no co-relation between the revenue and store's age and store's size
 13. Stores with No orders: There are 9 stores with no orders, these stores could either include target campaigns or be closed to focus more on online sales as it spearheads the sales.
+14. Time analysis: It can be infered from all the years that lowest performing month is April with the top 3 being December, January, and February with increasing over the years.

 ## Power BI Reports